alexmekic/dns-server-management-script/README.md

 ## Requirements

-- FreeBSD with `bind914` or later and `bash` package installed
+- FreeBSD with `bind914` or later and `bash` packages installed
-  - Soon will be available for Linux

 ## To be added

-- Allow other record types to be used when adding entries/hostnames to new or existing domain zones
+- Allow other record types to be used when adding entries/hostnames to new or existing domain zones (MX, AAAA, additional NS records, CNAME)
-- Create a version for Linux
+- Create a version of the script for Linux

 ## Release history